 Portrait

-Linda Kirkpatrick is president of the Americas, responsible for Mastercard’s business in the United States, Canada, and Latin America.
-This includes relationship management, business development, and execution of strategy with financial institutions, merchants, digital partners, fintechs, and governments.
+Linda Kirkpatrick is president, Americas, responsible for Mastercard’s business in the United States, Canada and Latin America.
+This includes relationship management, business development, and execution of strategy with financial institutions, merchants, digital partners, fintechs and governments.

-Passionate about financial inclusion and volunteerism, Linda serves on several boards including Accion, Japan Society, the Cystic Fibrosis Foundation and Partnership for New York City.
-She sits on the Global Board of Advisors at Operation Hope and is a Trustee at Manhattanville College.
-The World Economic Forum named Linda a Young Global Leader in 2015 and she is a David Rockefeller Fellow.
-In 2020, Linda was named on the 2020 Bloomberg 50, Bloomberg Businessweek’s annual list of innovators, entrepreneurs and leaders who have changed global business.
+Passionate about financial inclusion and volunteerism, Linda serves on several boards, including Accion, Japan Society, the Cystic Fibrosis Foundation and Partnership for New York City.
+She sits on the Global Board of Advisors at Operation Hope and is a trustee at Manhattanville College.
+The World Economic Forum named Linda a Young Global Leader in 2015, and she is a David Rockefeller Fellow.
+In 2020, Linda was named to the 2020 Bloomberg 50, Bloomberg Businessweek’s annual list of innovators, entrepreneurs and leaders who have changed global business.

 Linda graduated magna cum laude with a Bachelor of Arts in economics and holds an honorary Doctor of Humane Letters from Manhattanville College.